Estimating coil features from an equilibrium

-To provide some practical support for the scaling arguments above, with particular focus on the non-planarity of coils, we consider an example optimised stellarator, the precise QA equilibrium\cite{landreman2021}, and apply our construction to it.
+\textit{Numerical non-planarity assessment.} To provide some practical support for the scaling arguments above, with particular focus on the non-planarity of coils, we consider an example optimised stellarator, the precise QA equilibrium\cite{landreman2021}, and apply our construction to it. { We also include precise QH\cite{landreman2021} and W7X\cite{wanner2001design} to show the illustrate applicability of the construction.}

 First, we apply our explicit construction to the nested set of flux surfaces obtained from \texttt{VMEC} \cite{hirshman1983}.
 Given the covariant representation of the magnetic field,